-Course: ENG11 Creative Writing Credit: 0.5 Grade Level: 11-12 talents for community enrichment and growth.
+Course: ENG11 Creative Writing Credit: 0.5 Grade Level: 11-12

+Corequisite(s): Must have completed English 9 (ENG01 & ENG02) and English 10 (ENG13 & talents for community enrichment and growth.
 A rigorous regimen of reading, writing, and reflection; students will publicly share writings.
 Students will create goals, write, and share their unique perspectives on focused assignments or issues, including a broad range of genres not typically covered in the academic classroom.
 Students should have an above average writing ability and be self-motivated learners.